VernSG/Manhwapedia/README.md

 # ManhwaPedia

 There is no doubt that most of our childhood was spent watching anime, we have seen and experienced it all.
-AnimePedia is a thanks-giving repository for the Anime Community ( for all the Otakus out there :) ) where literally anyone can contribute their favourite characters or browse them!
+ManhwaPedia is a thanks-giving repository for the Manhwa Community ( for all the Otakus out there :) ) where literally anyone can contribute their favourite characters or browse them!
 A simple application for weebs, made using HTML, CSS, and JavaScript.

 Website: [ManhwaPedia](https://manhwapedia.site)